Comparing WSL 1 and WSL 2

 |Performance across OS file systems||✅||❌|

-As you can tell from the comparison table above, the WSL 2 architecture outperforms WSL 1 in several ways, with the exception of performance across OS file systems.
+As you can tell from the comparison table above, the WSL 2 architecture outperforms WSL 1 in several ways, with the exception of performance across OS file systems, which can be addressed by storing your project files on the same operating system as the tools you are running to work on the project.

-WSL 2 is only available in Windows 10, Version 1903, Build 18362 or higher.
+WSL 2 is only available in Windows 11 or Windows 10, Version 1903, Build 18362 or later.
 Check your Windows version by selecting the Windows logo key + R, type winver, select OK.
 (Or enter the

 ver command in Windows Command Prompt).
 You may need to update to the latest Windows version.
 For builds lower than 18362, WSL is not supported at all.